See your child's doctor regularly to

 example of an asthma action plan(What is a PDF document?).
 Your child also may have an

-asthma diary where you or your child records
+asthma diary, in which you or your child records

 peak expiratory flows, symptoms, and triggers of